vthakkar009/Libre-Cal/README.md

    Finally, you want to save your event.

-- delete an event
+- Delete an event

+In order to delete an event:

+Go to the app

+Click on the event that you want to delete

+Click delete

+To delete all the events, click empty

+You are good to go

  - Change an event

+You can simply change an event by:

+Going to the app

+Click on the event that you want to delete

+Click edit/change

+After making your changes, click save

+you will be able able to update your event

 - Reminder